 QmidiCtl is a MIDI remote controller application that sends MIDI data over the network, using UDP/IP multicast.
 Inspired by multimidicast (http://llg.cubic.org/tools) and designed to be compatible with ipMIDI for Windows (http://nerds.de).

 QmidiCtl has been primarily designed for the Maemo enabled handheld devices, namely the Nokia N900 and also being promoted to the Maemo Package repositories.
-Nevertheless, QmidiCtl may still be found effective as a regular desktop application as well.
+Nevertheless, QmidiCtl may still be found effective as a regular desktop application and, ultimately, as an Android application as well.

 QmidiCtl is free, open-source software, distributed under the terms of the GNU General Public License (GPL) version 2 or later.